Triple crossing positivity bounds for multi-field theories: Multi-field positivity bounds with full crossing

 \subsection{Upper bounds of the $s^2$ coefficients}

 Using the upper bound of partial wave unitarity and the first null constraint, Ref \cite{Caron-Huot:2020cmc} was able to derive an upper bound for the Wilson coefficient of identical scalar scattering $c^{2,0}_{iiii}$.
-In this subsection, we will see how to generalize this bound to the coefficients other than identical scalar scattering.
+In a multi-field theory, we also want to derive upper bounds on the $s^2$ coefficients other than identical scalar scattering.
 As with the single scalar case, we will see later that the existence of the upper bounds for all these coefficients is essential to conclude that all the 2-2 scattering coefficients are bounded in a finite region in a multi-field theory.